hmemcpy/hmemcpy.com/source/_posts/2015-03-03-a-case-of-mysterious-spam-links-injection-by-block.md

 Alarmed, I didn't know what to make of this at first.
 It's a custom (paid) Bootstrap theme, so I suspected either the theme or one of its plugins was the culprit, however I could not find any code that seemed to inject this particular style.

-Armed with fairly [little knowledge](/2014/03/how-nancy-made-net-web-development-fun/) of dealing with web development, I decided to try and set a breakpoint inside the Chrome tools on the text inside the `<style>` element itself, by right-clicking and selecting **Break on &ndash; Subtree modifications**:
+Armed with fairly [little knowledge](/2014/03/how-nancy-made-net-web-development-fun/) of dealing with web development, I decided to try and set a breakpoint inside the Chrome tools on the text inside the `<style>` element itself, by right-clicking and selecting **Break on - Subtree modifications**:

 {% asset_img image2.png %}